aschenkels-ictstudio/account/account_central_billing/README.rst

 with large buying groups.
 This module automatically changes the invoice from the purchasing entity to the invoice entity.

+Supports recursive billing.
+So if all invoices to Branch A are billed to Partner A, from Company B, then Company C invoices for Branch and Partner A will go to Company B, whereas Company B invoices to Branch A will go to Partner A.

 Installation
 ============